dokan-dev/dokan-java/README.md

 To publish to the local maven repository, execute as the third step `./gradlew.bat publishToMavenLocal`

-##Download
+## Download
-The first release can be found here: https://bintray.com/infeo/maven/dokan-java
+The first stable release can be found here: https://bintray.com/infeo/maven/dokan-java

-A publication to MavenCentral is in progress.
+A publication to JCenter and MavenCentral is in progress.

 ## Development Examples
 Example user filesystems using this library, see the examples package [com.dokan.java.examples](https://github.com/dokan-dev/dokan-java/tree/develop/src/main/java/com/dokan/java/examples).